chinhonnang0000/asteroidgen/README.md

 # asteroidgen

 About this mod:
 A Mindusrty mod that provides techs for asteroidgen and other planets those use AsteroidGenerator as their planet generator.
-Named after techs to adapt in the asteroid generator planets where copper is scarce Expect subpar lead stuffs here.
+Named after AsteroidGenerator. techs to adapt in the asteroid generator planets where copper is scarce Expect subpar lead stuffs here.